 - Vegan.
 Make this Guyanese bread vegan by using vegan butter.

 - Sugar.
-You can use white granulated sugar instead of brown sugar.
-You will barely taste the difference.
+You can use white granulated sugar instead of brown sugar but I prefer the taste of Demerara sugar or sugar in the raw in this recipe.

 - Same Recipe without Plaits.
 If you are not a fan of plait bread, use this recipe to make two loaves of bread instead.
 After the first rise, punch down and knead the dough into a ball, then divide the dough ball in half and roll into two logs.
 Place on a greased baking sheet or in two loaf pans and let the dough rise again before baking.